daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

     )
 ```

-- Query GithubArchive day yesterday table, group by repo.id, using countif get stars, forks, and pushes of the repos that day.
+- Query GithubArchive day yesterday table, group by repo.id, using countif to get stars, forks, and pushes of the repos that day.
-- Repo.name can be changed, so there are many repo.names of the same repo.id.
-Even repo.name maybe unique and act as identifier or not, there is no guarantee, so group by must be done on repo.id not repo.name.
+- Even repo.name may be unique and act as an identifier or not, there is no guarantee, but repo.name can be changed, there are many repo.names of the same repo.id.
+For that reason, group by must be done on repo.id not repo.name.
-- For repo.name, I only chose the one appear last (max create_at) using [Aggregate functions of BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/aggregate_functions) - ANY_VALUE.
+- For repo.name, I only chose the one appeare last (max create_at) using [Aggregate functions of BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/aggregate_functions) - ANY_VALUE.
-- Write directly into the yesterday partition of table, and 'WRITE_TRUNCATE' in case they already have data so there is no duplicate rows.
+- Write directly into the yesterday partition of the table, and 'WRITE_TRUNCATE' in case they already have data, truncate it, then write, there will be no duplicate rows in the partition.
 - 'CREATE_NEVER' for create_disposition.

 ### Task 4: Check if the yesterday parition is Github_Daily_Events Table: